Global Citizenship at Wellington College

 Foundations

-There are two key foundations to the Global Citizenship programme, the college values linked to the duty to serve, and the UNESCO framework, specifically linked to Sustainable development Goal 4.7.1 and the eight competencies of UN Education Report (2017).
-Global Citizenship Education (GCED) aims to build a respect for all, to empower pupils to become proactive contributors to society, developing core competencies to ensure that they are able to actively engage with the world and so make positive social change.
+There are two key foundations to the Global Citizenship programme: the Wellington College values linked to the duty to serve, and the OECD Education for Human Flourishing framework, particularly the central competency of “Acting in the world”.
+Global Citizenship Education (GCED) aims to build respect, connection and caring, to empower pupils to find meaning and purpose, so that they become proactive contributors to society, developing core competencies to ensure that they are able to actively engage with the world and make positive social change.

 Collaboration